gednyengs/EmbedCdtAmber/README.md

 ## License

-Copyright (c) 2012, 2020 Liviu Ionescu and others.
+Copyright (c) 2020 - 2021 Gedeon Nyengele and others.

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at